yusukey03012/matObjPose/README.md

 It runs the point-to-point ICP algorithm first to optimize translation and then perform point-to-plane ICP to optimize both the orientation and translation.
 We only provide one 3D model and one point clouds file in this demo but you could try your data by changing `file_pcd` and  `file_model`.
-We assume here that the region of the object exist is roughly detected in the point clouds.
+We assume here that the region of the object is detected roughly in the point clouds.

 ### Reference
 ```